igabriel85/scamp-ede-service/README.md

 }
 ```

+`DELETE /v1/ede/jobs`

+Deletes all jobs including currently executing ones which it terminates before removing from all registries.

 `GET /v1/ede/jobs/<job_id>`

 This resource returns information about a job based on the jobs uuid.
 Each analysis and detection step is logged in and an appropriate message will appear in the _meta_ section of the JSON response.